Parvv04/Parvathi-Portfolio/README.md

-This is a modern, aesthetic portfolio website built with only HTML, CSS, and JavaScript.
-No frameworks or build tools are required.
+This is my portfolio website built with only HTML, CSS, and JavaScript.
 The site includes the following sections:

 - **About**: Introduction and background
 - **Skills**: Key technical and soft skills